Switzerland - Best Country in the World?

 livable cities and 3 of the top 9 are located in Switzerland

-Switzerland tops again the overall ranking in the
+Switzerland has topped the overall ranking in the

 Global Competitiveness Report of the World Economic Forum.